CodeYourFuture/syllabus-archive/others/coding-101.md

 ### Numbers

-Let’s start with something seemingly simple - numbers.
+Let's start with something seemingly simple - numbers.
 Here are some:

 ```js
 1;